chrispyduck/chrispyduck.github.io/index.markdown

       I have been using computers for as long as I can remember.
 I have fond memories of bedtime stories from <a href="https://en.wikipedia.org/wiki/Bulletin_board_system" target="_new">BBS</a>', fixing computers with pencil erasers, and power toggle switches larger than some space bars.
 DOS was a big deal.
     </p>
     <p>
-      Since then, I have done a little of everything in IT with a few small breaks for things like <a href="/work-history/2006-fcps-teaching.html">that year of teaching high school</a>.
+      Since then, I have done a little of everything in IT.
 I have worked in the <a href="/work-history/2003-fcps-contractor.html">education</a>, <a href="/work-history/2009-npr-dev.html">news</a>, <a href="/work-history/2017-pantheon-ahrq.html">health</a>, <a href="/work-history/2015-sytech.html">law enforcement</a>, and <a href="/work-history/2019-ids.html">defense</a> industries.
 My past employers include NPR and Fairfax County Public Schools.
     </p>
   </section>